earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster03-lidar-raster-data.md

 Remember that lidar is an active remote sensing system that records reflected or returned light energy.
 A discrete return lidar system, records the strongest reflections of light as discrete or individual points.
 Each point has an associated X, Y and Z value associated with it.
-It also has an intensity which represents the amount of energy that returned to the sensor.
+It also has an intensity which represents the amount of reflected light energy that returned to the sensor.

 <figure>
    <a href="{{ site.url }}/images/course-materials/earth-analytics/week-3/waveform.png" target="_blank">
    <img src="{{ site.url }}/images/course-materials/earth-analytics/week-3/waveform.png" alt="Example of a lidar waveform"></a>
    <figcaption>An example LiDAR waveform.
-Source: National Ecological
+Source: NEON.
-   Observatory Network, Boulder, CO - image available on <a href="https://flic.kr/s/aHsk4W4cdP" target="_blank"> Flickr</a>.
    </figcaption>
 </figure>

 ## Gridded or Raster LiDAR Data Products
-Point clouds provide a lot of information, scientifically, however they can be difficult to work with given the size of the data.
+Point clouds provide a lot of information, scientifically.
+However they can be difficult to work with given the size of the data and tools that are available to handle large volumns of points.
 LiDAR data products are often created and stored in a gridded or raster data format.
+The raster format can be easier for many people to work with and also is supported by many different commonly used software packages.

-A raster file is a regular grid of cells, all of which are the same size.
+A raster file is a composed of regular grid of cells, all of which are the same size.
+You've looked at and used rasters before if you've looked at photographs or imagery in a tool like Google Earth.
+However, the raster files that we will work with are different from photographs in that they are spatially referenced.
+Each pixel represents an area of land on the ground.
+That area is defined by the **resolution** of the raster.

 <figure>